COMMON QUESTIONS ABOUT GENERAL DENTISTRY

 What is general dentistry?
 What does it include?

 General dentistry refers to comprehensive dental care for patients of all ages.
 This includes regular cleanings, or fillings, crowns, bridges, even oral surgery.
-Young Dental is a comprehensive dental care office, providing routine cleanings, periodontal work, crowns, and emergency care for patients with infections or other emergency conditions.
+Young Dental is a comprehensive dental care office in San Francisco, providing routine cleanings, periodontal work, crowns, and emergency care for patients with infections or other emergency conditions.

 I have a dental emergency.
 What should I do?